 - 1. Full uniform/ID badge should be worn each clinical day unless otherwise instructed. - 2.
-Uniforms must be clean, neat, pressed, and reasonably well-fitted. - 3.
-White nursing shoes or all white leather sport shoes may be worn for clinical experiences.
+The ID Badge should only be attached at eye level with a standard metal badge clip only.
+No decorative or retractable badge clip permitted. - 3.
+Uniforms must be clean, neat, pressed, and reasonably well-fitted. - 4.
+All white leather sport/ nursing shoes must be worn for clinical experiences with uniform.
 Shoes must be clean, in good repair, and worn only for clinical experiences.
-Sandals, open-toed, and canvas shoes are not acceptable. - 4.
-Miscellaneous non-uniform sweaters and jackets are not acceptable. - 5.
+Sandals, open-toed, and canvas shoes are not acceptable. - 5.
+Miscellaneous non-uniform sweaters and jackets are not permitted. - 6.
 Clean, white, fitted short- or long-sleeved t-shirts may be worn under the uniform top.
-The t-shirt should be visible only at the neck and the sleeve for the long-sleeved t-shirt.
+The short-sleeved t-shirt should be visible only at the neck and the neck and sleeve for the long-sleeved t-shirt.